-A: No. Each subspecialty service has 1 attending for a 2 week block.
-The entire department rotates on the same schedule.
-For example, the pulmonary division has 1 faculty member on general consults for each 2 week block.
-Any pulmonologist admitting a patient will do so to that attending and service.
-Thus, there is only 1 pulmonary attending for all pulmonary admissions.
+A: No. Each teaching service has 1-2 attending for each 2 week block.
+For example, the Infectious Disease division has 1 faculty member on the primary housestaff service for each 2 week block.
+Any Infectious Disease attending who admits a patient will admit to that attending and service.
+Thus, there is only 1 Infectious Disease attending for all infectious diseases admissions.

 Q: What are the hospitalist services?

 A: We have had hospitalists since 1999.
-They staff the Martin Service – named after a beloved Program Director at Penn.
-There are 16 hospitalists, four of whom are on service every month.
-All of the unassigned admissions and admissions from many of the general medicine practices are admitted to this service.
+They staff some of the general medicine services at PPMC and the PVAMC, and at HUP they staff the Martin Service – named after a beloved former Program Director at Penn.
+All unassigned admissions and admissions from many of the Penn Medicine general medicine practices come to theseservices.
 These individuals are the teaching attendings as well as the attending of record for their services.

 Q: What systems are in place at HUP to support duty hour reform?